 You are typically dominant in one of the Doshas but can often be more of one in the mind and another in the body.
 I’m a Vata mind and a Pitta body, for example.
 Here’s a quiz to figure out which one you are.

 I’ve learned that we have all three of the Doshas within us and should seek to balance out our predominant one with the kinds of foods we eat, movement we do, and the way we de-stress.
-For example, if you run hot and are constantly overheating, add more cooling foods to your diet and chill out of the hot sauce.
+For example, if you run hot and are constantly overheating, add more cooling foods to your diet and chill out on the hot sauce.

 One of the best guides I’ve come across is the Idiot’s Guide to Ayurveda by Sahara Rose Ketabi.
 It’s both easy to understand by breaking the concepts down into smaller, simpler pieces AND it covers a ton of info.
-I really feel like I have a much firmer understanding of the concepts and systems at work in Ayurveda after reading it.

 Why learn about Ayurveda?